Why a compliance-based mindset will fail

 GRC to IRM solutions

-The transition from a compliance-based organization to risk-based calls for a shift in the technology that empowers your organization as well.
+The transition from a compliance-based organization to a risk-based organization calls for a shift in the technology that empowers your organization as well.
 Governance risk and compliance (GRC) solutions are designed specifically to help a compliance-based CISO hit the checkboxes on the new mandates they have to meet.
 Yet, a compliance-based CISO will be stuck in an endless loop of redundant assessments that vary only slightly to meet whatever assessment is currently in progress.